Fungus-Community-Edition/Fungus-wiki/fungus_docs/conversation_system.md

 You can use the string substitution feature above with a @ref lua_string_table "Lua string table" to localize the conversation for multiple languages.

-The Conversation system does not work with the Localization component in %Fungus because the syntax makes it difficult to localize that way.
+The Conversation system does not work with the Localization component in Fungus because the syntax makes it difficult to localize that way.

 # Lua